-We keep a record of repairs completed on our clients' boats, and we do guarantee that our fiberglass repairs are structurally sound, meeting or exceeding manufacturer, USCG and insurance company standards.
+We keep a record of repairs completed on our clients' boats, and we guarantee that our fiberglass repairs are structurally sound, meeting or exceeding manufacturer, USCG and insurance company standards.
 Our materials will withstand all normal use, wear and tear.
-Our repairs will simply never "fail" because we use the proper materials and proper repair procedures.
-We are not an auto body shop.
-We are a fiberglass and composites shop; that is our specialty and we only use commercial and industrial grade composite materials.
+Our repairs will not "fail" because we use the proper materials and proper repair procedures.
+We are a fiberglass and composites shop—that is our specialty and we only use proper commercial and industrial grade composite materials.

-Since we cannot verify if a client keeps up with the maintenance of their boat, including annual buffing/waxing, nor can we verify if a client re-damages their boat or brings it to another repair facility, we cannot offer a "blanket" warranty to all clients.
-Furthermore, stress cracks and other miscellaneous cosmetic issues may be inherently due to factory defects and cannot be warrantied.
-HOWEVER, based on a rule of timing and visual inspection, we will know if there has been any problem with a repair; if it is acknowledged that our structural repair has not met manufacturer standards we will re-repair the issue of concern at no cost to you.
-PLEASE NOTE, this has NEVER occurred in our 39 years of business!
+Since we cannot verify if a client keeps up with the maintenance of their boat, including annual buffing/waxing, nor can we verify if a client re-damages their boat or brings it to another repair facility, we cannot offer a "blanket warranty" to all clients.
+Furthermore, stress cracks and other miscellaneous cosmetic issues may be inherently due to factory defects and cannot be warrantied—this is determined case-by-case, based on boat make/model.
+Using a rule of timing and visual inspection, we will know if there has been any problem with a repair; if it is acknowledged that our structural repair has not met manufacturer standards we will re-repair the issue of concern at no cost to you.
+PLEASE NOTE: this has NEVER occurred in our 40 years of business!